- Medicines to Reduce Breast Cancer Risk

 Toll-free number: 1-800-422-6237 (1-800-4-CANCER)

 Offers general cancer information and a tool to help you find professionals who provide cancer genetics services, such as cancer risk assessment, genetic counseling, and more.
-Breast cancer prevention info is available at www.cancer.gov/cancertopics/prevention-genetics-causes/breast/
+You can find breast cancer prevention information at www.cancer.gov/cancertopics/prevention-genetics-causes/breast/

 National Women’s Health Information Center (NWHIC)

 Toll-free number: 1-800-994-9662

 Offers information on a broad range of women’s health issues from AIDS to violence against women, nutrition, fitness, and mental health, as well as cancer information and referrals to other organizations (also in Spanish)

 No matter who you are, we can help.
 Contact us anytime, day or night, for information and support.
 Call us at 1-800-227-2345 or visit www.cancer.org.